AdamKyle/flare/resources/info/rules/section-1.md

 From here you will enter your email, security questions and provide a reason why you think you were banned unfairy.

 The administrator will then be alerted and process your request.

+### Five Minutes!

+You have five minutes to complete the process.
+Failure to complete the process in five minutes means you have to restart the process.

 > ### ATTN!
 >